The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 This is a vehicle with no previous salvage notations, sub-brands, or legends.

-This is a vehicle that has been declared a total loss resulting from damage, such as:
+This is a vehicle that has been declared a total loss resulting from damage, such as the following:

 Repairable - This is a vehicle that has been declared a total loss, but can be repaired.
 This requires at least one sub-brand of damage.